 The yum and dnf are the command line package management utilities that can be used for installation, updating, and removal of a software package.
-These are used in the CentOS, Fedora and other similar Linux distributions.
+These are used in the CentOS, Fedora, and other similar Linux distributions.
 Centos is a community-supported distribution designed as an opensource version of RHEL(Red Hat Enterprise Linux) while fedora is another Linux distribution that is sponsored by Red Hat and supported by the community.
-As we already discussed the software packages, package manager, apt, apt-get, dpkg and aptitude commands in Package management In debian based Linux distributions.
-Now we will discuss the yum, dnf and rpm commands in this article.
+As we already discussed the software packages, package manager, apt, apt-get, dpkg, and aptitude command in Package management In debian based Linux distributions.
+Now we will discuss the yum, dnf, and rpm commands in this article.

 Yellow Dog Updater Modified(yum)

 It was originally developed for Yellow Dog Linux(YDL) as a replacement for yellow dog updater.
 Later it was used by Redhat and today it becomes the default tool for various operating systems like OpenSUSE, Mandrake Linux, CentOS, including Red Hat Enterprise Linux, etc.

 yum install package_name – Install a package in the system

 yum erase package_name – Remove the package from the system

 yum search Package_to_search – Will display the related packages